DrThomasAger/smile/README.md

 [: Smile is compatible with all models and frameworks!
 Check out the **comprehensive portability and compatibility** of ***(: Smile*** [here](#portability-and-compatibility)

-# How Do I Read A (: Smile?

-The example prompt demonstrates how simple positive structure can create a consistent role response.

-The role demonstrated is an intelligent knowledge expert for any domain who is designed to respond lengthily and with a name tag.

-> The **structure** is ***(: Smile***, the content is yours to decide.
-For now, try talking to the AI that is created when you copy and paste the quickstart example into a chat.
-From here, you can try other examples in this README or start integrating ***(: Smile*** structure into your own prompts.

 # Is My (: Smile Correct?

 (: Of course it is.
 But to know for sure: